Management Information Systems

 Website of the Programme Director

-E-Mail: spl-infmgt [at] aau [dot] at
+E-mail: spl-infmgt [at] aau [dot] at

 Student Representatives

-E-Mail: oeh [dot] im [at] aau [dot] at
+E-mail: oeh [dot] im [at] aau [dot] at

 We help you to acquire scientific skills, and you can use them to good effect: While some people become mere users of PCs, we will turn you into a visionary thinker, designer and, with plenty of freedom and scope for action in your professional life.
 The unique combination of business & IT will transform you into an indispensable employee!

-…you’re mistaken: You can easily get started !
 Although some do find it a bit challenging to get used to “thinking algorithmically” at the very beginning of their studies, and to understand the maths behind the computer science: Still, our students later tell us that it was well worth the effort to master the difficulties.

 In Klagenfurt you can study at your own pace.
 To help you follow your path with confidence, we keep it clear of (bureaucratic) stumbling blocks and barriers.
 If you wish to reach your goal quickly and efficiently, we will always be there to support you.
 Our recommended course of study will guide you through the semesters.
 You work your way through the curriculum – making the most of opportunities to broaden your horizons and without wasting time.
 If you would like to know which courses await you before you start, take a look at the wide range of seminars and lectures.